mailund/foolbox/README.md

 [![Coverage
 Status](http://coveralls.io/repos/github/mailund/foolbox/badge.svg?branch=master)](https://coveralls.io/github/mailund/foolbox?branch=master)

-The `foolbox` package implements functionality for manipulating R functions by rewriting the components they consist of.
-The package provides various ways of rewriting functions using metaprogramming callbacks and how to combine such transformations.
+The `foolbox` package implements functionality for static analysis of R functions and for manipulating functions by rewriting the components they consist of.

 ## Installation